Hugo Cuypers

-Hugo Cuypers (born 7 February 1997) is a Belgian professional footballer who plays as a forward for Chicago Fire in Major League Soccer.
+Hugo Cuypers (born 7 February 1997) is a Belgian professional footballer who plays as a striker for Liga MX club Monterrey.

 Club career

 Youth

 Cuypers began his career at Zwaluw Vechmaal, followed by fourth-tier Belgian side Excelsior Veldwezelt.
 When the latter went bankrupt in 2012, Cuypers moved to Visé.
 He played for Les Oies for three seasons, and was eventually picked up by Belgian top tier side Standard Liège in the summer of 2014, when Visé also went bankrupt.

 Standard Liège

 After his move to Les Rouches, Cuypers' made an impression in his debut season for the club's U−19 outfit, scoring 31 times and dishing out 13 assists.
 He added an additional 2 goals with Standard Liège U−21, thus drawing the interest of several European top clubs.
 In June 2015, Cuypers signed a new two-year contract with Standard Liège and made his professional debut on 3 April 2016, coming in as a late substitute for Renaud Emond during the play-off II home match vs. Waasland-Beveren.